Alaska's Medical Orders for Scope of Treatment (MOST) Form

 What Is a MOST Form?

 A MOST form is a doctor’s order that helps you keep control over medical care at the end of life.
-Like a Do Not Resuscitate (DNR) order, the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
+Like a Do Not Resuscitate (DNR) order (often called Comfort One in Alaska), the form tells emergency medical personnel and other health care providers whether or not to administer cardiopulmonary resuscitation (CPR) in the event of a medical emergency.
 A MOST form may be used in addition to -- or instead of -- a DNR order.
 The MOST form may also provide other information about your wishes for end-of-life health care.

 How to Make a MOST Form

-How Does a MOST Form Differ From Other Health Care Directives?
+How a MOST Form Differs From a Other Health Care Directives

-An Advance Directive can provide more information than a MOST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a MOST form, you do not need a DNR order, but you should still complete an Advance Directive to provide a full set of wishes about your care.
+An advance directive can provide more information than a MOST form.
+It allows you to name a health care agent, give more detailed health care instructions, and state your preference for organ donation.
+Therefore, if you have a MOST form, you do not need a DNR order, but you should still complete an advance directive to provide a full set of wishes for your care.